Camera Obscura

 sketchfab

-I had some old lenses lying around and I wanted to use them as a camera obscura.
-Thanks to an online lens simulator and some equations I was able to figure out a configuration giving a variable focal length between one and five meters.
-This is the somewhat ambitious design I worked out.
-It’s shaped like a teepee with a motorized turret and optics package on top.
-It’s intended to project astronimical or landscape scenes onto the middle of the floor, with viewers sitting around.
-It’s a little over three and a half meters tall, which would also be the target focal length.
+I had some old lenses lying around and I wanted to put them to use as a camera obscura.
+Thanks to an online lens simulator and some calculations, I was able to determine a configuration that gives me a variable focal length between one and five meters.
+This is the somewhat ambitious design I came up with.
+It's shaped like a teepee with a motorized turret and optics package on top.
+My goal is to project astronomical or landscape scenes onto the middle of the floor, where viewers can sit around and enjoy the show.
+The structure stands at a little over three and a half meters tall, which would also be my target focal length.
 The altitude and azimuth mirrors can be rotated to see the entire hemisphere of the sky.
-The tent is made of blackout fabric with a reflective exterior to keep a nice, dark area for good visibility and exposure.
-It’s also designed to be slept in.
-I imagine aiming the turret towards the next day’s sunrise to be awakened by the scenery and light.
+The tent is made of blackout fabric with a reflective exterior to keep a dark area for good visibility and exposure.
+It's also designed to be slept in.
+I imagine aiming the turret towards the next day's sunrise, so I can wake up to the scenery and light.

 Download Model from sketchfab